NVlabs/NVBit/README.md

-NVBit is released as an artifact via github, you can be downloaded at: https://github.com/NVlabs/NVBit/releases
+NVBit is released as an artifact via github, it can be downloaded at: https://github.com/NVlabs/NVBit/releases

 A paper describing NVBit was published at MICRO 2019 and can be found at: https://github.com/NVlabs/NVBit/releases/download/v1.0/MICRO_19_NVBit.pdf